IldySilva/codeInk/README.md

-# CodeInk – Turn Your Code into Stunning Visuals
+# SnapInk – Turn Your Code into Stunning Visuals

 ### ✨ **What is CodeInk?**

-**CodeInk** is a tool that transforms your code into **beautiful, print-ready images**.
+**SnapInk** is a tool that transforms your code into **beautiful, print-ready images**.
 It allows developers to easily customize, share, and showcase their code with style.

 ---